parsiya/looking-glass/README.md

 [httphandler]: https://portswigger.github.io/burp-extensions-montoya-api/javadoc/burp/api/montoya/http/handler/HttpHandler.html

 ## Queries
-Just logging data is not useful.
-The utility of the extension is in mining them for insights.
+You can log all day and not be wiser.
+Knowledge comes from mining the data (lol).

 Queries are SQL and we have two tables: `requests` and `responses`.
 The value of the `request_id` column for each response points to the `requests` table.

 The extension comes with some built-in queries to get you started.
 You can also import/export queries from/to JSON.
-Here are a few examples.

 See the database structure at [docs/database.md][db] and more queries at [docs/queries.md][queries].
 If you have any suggestions for queries, please create an issue or a pull request.

-The comment is the name of the query in the built-in set of queries.
+The comment on top of each query is the name of the query in the built-in set.
 You're welcome to trim them for your own usage.

 ### List Paths for a Host
 You want to see all the paths for a host.
 This is usually used to create a list